-In July 2014, we entered into a CodeEvolver® platform technology transfer collaboration and license agreement (the "GSK CodeEvolver® Agreement") with GlaxoSmithKline ("GSK").
+In July 2014, we entered into a CodeEvolver® platform technology transfer collaboration and license agreement (the "GSK CodeEvolver® Agreement") with GSK.
 Pursuant to the terms of the agreement, we granted GSK a non-exclusive license to use the CodeEvolver® protein engineering technology platform to develop novel enzymes for use in the manufacture of GSK's pharmaceutical and health care products.

 We received a \$6.0 million up-front licensing fee upon signing the GSK CodeEvolver® Agreement and subsequently a \$5.0 million non-creditable, non-refundable milestone payment upon achievement of the first milestone in 2014.
 In September 2015, we achieved the second milestone of the agreement earning another milestone payment of \$6.5 million.
-We are eligible to receive an additional contingent payment of \$7.5 million upon the completion of the technology transfer period.
-(See Note 13, "Subsequent event" for details.)
+In April 2016, we completed the full transfer of the engineering platform technology earning milestone revenue of \$7.5 million for which payment was received in June 2016.
 We also have the potential to receive additional contingent payments that range from \$5.75 million to \$38.5 million per project based on GSK's successful application of the licensed technology.
 The contingent payments are not deemed substantive milestones due to the fact that the achievement of the event underlying the payment predominantly relates to GSK's performance of future development and commercialization activities.

-For up to three years following the end of the technology transfer period, GSK can exercise an option, upon payment of certain additional fees, that would extend GSK's license to include certain improvements to the CodeEvolver® protein engineering technology platform that arise during such additional period.
-In addition, we are eligible to receive royalties based on net sales, if any, of a limited set of products developed by GSK using the CodeEvolver® protein engineering technology platform.
+We are eligible to receive royalties based on net sales, if any, of a limited set of products developed by GSK using the CodeEvolver® protein engineering technology platform.

 The term of the GSK CodeEvolver® Agreement continues, unless earlier terminated, until the expiration of all payment obligations under the GSK CodeEvolver® Agreement.
-At any time following the completion of the first technology transfer stage, GSK can terminate the GSK CodeEvolver® Agreement by providing 90 days written notice to us.
-If GSK exercises this termination right during the three-year technology transfer period, GSK will pay us a one-time termination payment.
+GSK can terminate the GSK CodeEvolver® Agreement by providing 90 days written notice to us.